pbyrne84/scala-ui-web-testing-practices/uitesting.md

 This implementation is using Scalatest, and **position: Position** is passed in silently, so if an assertion fails, we get the line number the test failed on.
 We can still navigate down, which is a single path, whereas if it fails within, there can be many paths to that call.
-If a test is failing it makes things more friendly.
+If a test is failing, then it makes things more friendly to easily being able to navigate to it.

 ```scala
 package pbyrne84.browsertesting.page.ebay